itk-dev/colibo-docs-extrator/README.md

 ## Installation

-TODO: write about the setup for both local and docke image.
+TODO: write about the setup local (if not using docker image).

 ## Configuration